DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

 * Estimate a temporal regression
 * Perform a simple tip-dating analysis

-The raw data used to apply these steps are available in the `./data` folder of the practical.
+The raw data used to apply these steps are available in the `./data` folder.

 ### Reading in a whole genome alignment